caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

      - If you choose Yes, new options will appear asking you to enter the minimum and maximum values for the X and Y axis, and the colors you want (in the latter, you can use the default colors).
      - If you choose No, a .dat file will be generated, and the corresponding subtitles for each energy state will appear in the terminal.

+- "Do you want to customize the PDOS plot to the xmgrace format (it generates an .agr file)?
+(Y)Yes (N)No" (OPTIONAL)
+     - If you like to plot graphs in xmgrace, you can use this option to generate an .agr file with all the subtitles for each energy state.
+     - If you choose Yes, new options will appear asking you to enter the minimum and maximum values for the X and Y axis, and the colors you want (in the latter, you can use the default colors).
+     - If you choose No, a .dat file will be generated, and the corresponding subtitles for each energy state will appear in the terminal.

 - "Do you want to split the PDOS from some atom?
 (Y)Yes (N)No"
       - If you like to plot graphs in xmgrace, you can use this option to generate an .agr file with all the subtitles for each energy state.
       - This option is useful if the system have two compunds constituted with the same atoms.
 Ex.: Carbon Nanotube interacting with Ethanol molecule, so both compounds have carbon atoms, with this option you can separate the carbon atom states of the nanotube from carbon atom states of the ethanol molecule.